NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Bestiary Effects/Effect_ Invoke Rune.md

-A glowing copy of the invoked rune appears on a single weapon the giant holds, granting the weapon one effect of the giant’s choice.
+A glowing copy of the invoked rune appears on a single weapon the giant holds, granting the weapon one effect of the giant's choice.

 *Source: Pathfinder Monster Core*
 *ORC*